Commercial Real Estate Asset Classes: A Complete Guide

 Mixed-use properties combine residential, commercial, and sometimes industrial components within a single development.
 These integrated communities offer residents and tenants convenience, walkability, and access to a diverse range of amenities and services.

 Mixed-use developments have gained popularity in urban and suburban markets seeking to create vibrant, sustainable communities.
-Investors in mixed-use properties benefit from diversified revenue streams, synergies between different asset classes, and the potential for higher property values over time.
+Investors in mixed-use properties may benefit from diversified revenue streams, synergies between different asset classes, and the potential for higher property values over time.

 10. Office